fenok/react-router-typesafe-routes/README.md

 > [!WARNING]
 > You're viewing the documentation for the upcoming version 2.0.0, which is currently unstable.
 If you have any feedback, please [open an issue](https://github.com/fenok/react-router-typesafe-routes/issues/new/choose).
 For the current version, please refer to the [main branch](https://github.com/fenok/react-router-typesafe-routes/tree/main).

-The library provides type safety for all route params (path params, search params (including multiple keys), state, and hash) on building and parsing URL parts and state.
+The library provides type safety for all route params (path params, search params (including multiple keys), state, and hash) on building and parsing/validating URL parts and state.
 There are no unsafe type casts whatsoever.

 If you want, you can use a validation library.
 There is first-party support for [Zod](https://github.com/colinhacks/zod) and [Yup](https://github.com/jquense/yup), and other libraries can be integrated with ease.
 Otherwise, you can use other built-in types and fine-tune their validation instead.

 In built-in types, parsing and validation errors are caught and replaced with `undefined`.
 You can also return a default value or throw an error in case of an absent or invalid param.
 All these adjustments reflect in types, too!

-If you need more control, you can build completely custom types, which means that parsing, serializing, and typing are fully customizable.
+Built-in types allow to customize stringification and parsing as well.
+If you need more control, you can build completely custom types, which means that params serialization and deserialization are fully customizable.

 The library doesn't restrict or alter React Router API in any way, including nested routes and relative links.
 It can also be gradually adopted.